0cjs/sedoc/8bit/floppy.md

 - __8" DD__ 77-track (1 MiB).
 Index hole above and to the right of the
   center hole, write protect notch on the bottom towards the right.
   360 RPM, 48 tpi, 250/500 kbps.
 (Typically 26×128 byte sectors.)
   Write current reduced for tracks >43.
-See Shugart [SA800/801 Diskette Storage Drive OEM Manual][sa800].
 - __5.25" DD 40-track__ (320/360 KiB).
 35 tracks for early drives and
   C64.
 300 RPM, 48-tpi, 125/250 kbps.
 Fujitsu called these "2D".
 - __5.25" DD 80-track__ (720 KiB).
 300 RPM, 96 tpi, 125/250 kbps.